First off, no disrespect intended to Mr. Stephenson and his books, they kick ass for me.

 Big mistake, I think I hit a big culvert while going a lot faster than I thought I was.
 At this point I remember thinking, ha, I'm going to have my first crash but at least it's on soft grass.

+I was flung head first into the ground, a bit like the rugby spear tackle, then flipped on to my back.
+Subsequently I think it was the angle of attack rather than the speed that did the damage.
 A lot pain as I crawled out of the ditch, and difficulty in breathing.
 So I writhed around until I was able to talk.
 After standing up and getting some more speech back, passing all the LOC and tingliness questions, I managed to convince myself and fellow riders that I was only winded (though at the back of my mind I thought as a worst case I might have a cracked rib, which I've had before but there's nothing you can do about it), so we cycled on to a nearby service station where my wife was to collect me.
 Strangely, on the bike was the most comfortable position I'd been in and I toyed with the idea of cycling home, but wiser heads ruled this out.

 By the time my wife collected my I was in a bit of state, the pain had been increasing, so she persuaded me to go to casualty.
 I accepted VHI swiftcare as a compromise where I'd at least be able to get some strong painkillers without wasting the entire day.
 In fairness to switfcare, they were... swift, so after a load of xrays the doctor said I had a fractured vertebrae and he was transferring me to Beaumount.